Ancestry UK

 Up to 1834

-Wakefield had several early poorhouses.
-The first, combined with a House of Correction, was built in 1689.
-Another at Horbury was in operation by 1747.
-By 1834, Wakefield had a parish workhouse on George (or Georges) Street at the top of Thornhill Street, opposite Crowther's Almshouses.
+Wakefield's first workhouse, combined with a House of Correction, was built in 1689.
+By 1834, there was a parish workhouse on George (or Georges) Street at the top of Thornhill Street, opposite Crowther's Almshouses.

 East Ardsley's parish workhouse was located at the north-east of the village near where the modern-day community centre now stands.